 As 2019 winds down, I have a few thoughts.
 First, I’m so grateful to have a job as an infectious diseases doctor.
 Our field is fascinating and rapidly changing, from HIV and tuberculosis to other pathogens.
-For example, check out this report on the emergence in Australia of shigella that is resistant to all commonly used oral antibiotics.
+For example, a recent report on the emergence in Australia of shigella that is resistant to all commonly used oral antibiotics.
 The increased prevalence of antibiotic-resistant bacterial infections is a major public health threat.

 As a practicing physician, I’m also frequently reminded of the importance of the social determinants of health such as housing, food insecurity, transportation, and employment.
 That was highlighted by a tour of Boston I participated in in April, where we saw a young woman on a city sidewalk being revived from an overdose.
 A “moral budget” is urgently needed to prevent more suffering.